 Befriender Training Dates

-We are pleased to announce that we are recruiting again and have arranged four Training dates this year, as we are hopeful to be able to reach more families across the country:
+We are pleased to announce that we are recruiting again and have arranged more Training dates this year, as we are hopeful to be able to reach more families across the country:

 - Saturday 23 September in North West region (exact location to be confirmed)

-- Wednesday 15 November, London – Lullaby Trust Office in Victoria
+- Wednesday 15 November, London – Lullaby Trust Office in London, Victoria

 How can I become a Befriender?